redhat-developer/odo/.github/ISSUE_TEMPLATE/Documentation.md

 -->

-## What did you find missing in documentation?
+## What did you find missing in the documentation?

 ## What is the relevence of it?